 To create a Topology Hiding profile, select UC-Sec Control Center → Global Profiles → Topology Hiding.
 Click on Add Profile (not shown).

-In the compliance test, two Topology Hiding profiles To\MTSAllstream and To\CM are created.
+In this compliance test, two Topology Hiding profiles To_MTSAllstream and To_CM521 are created.

 6.2.3.1 Topology Hiding Profile for MTS Allstream